ivansergeev/gfxp/README.md

 ### Demo

-Run GFXP.pdx on your Playdate device or in your Playdate Simulator.
+Build project from "Source" folder and run "GFXP.pdx" on your Playdate device or in your Playdate Simulator.

-Without a device you can view gfxp-demo.gif
+Or you can view gfxp-demo.gif

 ### Using GFXP Editor

 Online version: [GFXP Editor](http://www.ivansergeev.com/gfxp/){:target="_blank"}

-Local / offline version: open "index.html" from the "Editor/dist/" folder in any modern browser.
+Local / offline version: open "index.html" from the "Editor/dist" folder in any modern browser.
 The folder with images is required.

 ### Using GFXP lib

-Before you begin, import "gfxp.lua" from "Source/lib/" folder into the source folder of your project.
+Before you begin, import "gfxp.lua" from "Source/lib" folder into the source folder of your project.

 ```
 import 'lib/gfxp'